Confessions (Augustine): Legacy

 Confessions is one of the most influential works in not only the history of Christian theology, but philosophy in general.

+According to theologian Frank A. James III, Augustine's views on sexuality were the basis for many of the Catholic Church's teachings on sex and marriage.
+James stated that Augustine's belief that all sex involves concupiscence, even in marriage, was influential on church teachings on procreation, birth control and abstinence.

 Many have described the Confessions as the first autobiography.
 Augustine was among the first writers who realised the empirical conclusions which could be drawn from looking at twins.
 In the Confessions he uses the diverging lives lived by twins as an argument against astrology.
 The book has also been seen as espousing an early formulation of what would later be called the "paradox of fiction".

 St. Augustine's contemplations of the nature of time have been particularly of interest to philosophers.
 Edmund Husserl writes: "The analysis of time-consciousness is an age-old crux of descriptive psychology and theory of knowledge.
 The first thinker to be deeply sensitive to the immense difficulties to be found here was Augustine, who laboured almost to despair over this problem."
 Augustine's engagement with the subject was frequently discussed by Ludwig Wittgenstein, who considered the Confessions to be possibly "the most serious book ever written", discussing or mentioning the work in the Blue Book, Philosophical Investigations and Remarks on Frazer's Golden Bough.
 While a professor at Cambridge he kept a copy on his bookshelf, this was a Latin edition published in 1909.
 Wittgenstein told Norman Malcolm that his decision to begin his magnum opus, Philosophical Investigations, with a quote from Augustine's Confessions about the nature of language, was based on the fact that if as great a mind as Augustine held it, the conception must have been important, not because others had not stated it as well as Augustine had.

 Kierkegaard and his Existentialist philosophy were substantially influenced by Augustine's contemplation of the nature of his soul.
 Blaise Pascal was greatly impressed by the Confessions to the point where he could quote it by heart.
 Its influence on Pascal is seen in his Pensées.

 Confessions exhibited a significant influence on German philosopher Martin Heidegger; it has been said that the book served as a "central source of concepts for the early Heidegger".
 As such he refers to it in Being and Time.
+The book has also influenced Paul Ricœur's philosophy of history to a very high degree, and uses it in his work Time and Narrative extensively, particularly in Time and Narrative's first book.